-In New York, it is perfectly legal for the police departments to set up sobriety checkpoints where officers may stop and check drivers for a short time to find out if they are driving in a state of intoxication.
-However, these checkpoints have to conform to the legal limitations place upon them and must be conducted in a fair and impartial manner.
+In New York, it is perfectly legal for police departments to set up sobriety checkpoints where officers may stop and check drivers for a short time to find out if they are driving in a state of intoxication.
+However, these checkpoints have to conform to the legal limitations placed upon them and must be conducted in a fair and impartial manner.

 Under New York law, DUI checkpoints are only legal so long as the police do the following:

 - Stop drivers at the checkpoint only for a reasonable amount of time.

 - Set up proper safety precautions including adequate lighting and fair warning of the checkpoint’s existence.

 - Use a predetermined random formula or pattern for which cars to stop.